 “Working with Indeed was a fantastic experience.
 To create our new and innovative ‘Skateistan in a Box’ concept, we wanted to work with the best in design and that’s what we got.”Oliver Percovich, Founder and Executive Director of Skateistan

-The goal of Skateistan is improved scalability to create greater impact with their program and reach more kids all over the world.
+The goal of Skateistan is to improve scalability to create a greater impact with their program and reach more kids all over the world.
 We worked together with Skateistan to create Skateistan in a Box which is a modular, customizable and agile Container Classroom/Skatepark system that adapts to the needs of any community or environment.
-An actionable concept for the planet and its people, with focus on scaling as well as ensuring replicability and speed of rollout.
+An actionable concept for the planet and its people, with a focus on scaling as well as ensuring replicability and speed of rollout.

 Usability & Sustainability

-The team contributed with workshops, research, and design development to ensure Skateistan in a Box met the goals circularity, sustainability, robustness and ease of use.
+The team contributed with workshops, research, and design development to ensure Skateistan in a Box met the goals of circularity, sustainability, robustness, and ease of use.
 We concentrated especially on the kids, to ensure they have a safe place to learn and grow.

 We needed to consider everything from the harsh social conditions to varying environmental factors that these communities face.
-We developed a solution that is easily built, durable, minimal waste and an off-grid system that the community owns and maintains.
-Gathering all these insights from Skateistan together allowed us to create a solution beneficial for people, planet and prosperity aligned with key circular strategies to close loops.
+We developed a solution that is easily built, durable, minimal waste, and an off-grid system that the community owns and maintains.
+Gathering all these insights from Skateistan together allowed us to create a solution beneficial for people, the planet, and prosperity aligned with key circular strategies to close loops.

 What makes the box special?

 Skateistan in a Box is customized to suit the needs of the kids, educators, and community.
 The entire design is modular, expandable, and suitable for any environment from desert to urban.
-In case of an emergency (bombing, sandstorms, floor, or fire) the container can be easily packed and moved.
+In case of an emergency (bombing, sandstorms, floor, or fire) the container is easily packed and moved.

 All you need is 200sqm leveled ground – preferably near existing walls for added protection and mounting of sports activities.
-Skateistan staff are on-site or virtual to support throughout the build, and all elements including ramps, garden and interiors are flat-pack designed for easy manufacture, build and repair locally.
+Skateistan staff (on-site or virtual) support throughout the building phase.
+All elements including ramps, garden, and interiors come flat-pack designed for easy manufacture, build and repair locally.

 It is easy to construct and utilizes an upcycled shipping container, cork for insulation and noise damping as well as canvas light shades on the roof to reduce echo.
 The starter box provides instruction manuals, and guidelines on how to build the flexible interior from local, renewable materials and ramps.

-The highlight of the outdoor area is a modular skatepark that can be adjusted for any level from beginners to experts.
-Combined with the areas for additional sports, reading zones and garden, all compliment the classroom and further foster a child´ s development and growth.
+The highlight of the outdoor area is a modular skatepark adjustable for any level from beginners to experts.
+Combined with the areas for additional sports, reading zones, and gardens, all compliment the classroom and further foster a child’s development and growth.

 “During the sessions not just the concept but also our vision of what could be possible for Skateistan in a Box came together extremely well.
 The experience really exceeded our expectations.”Oliver Percovich, Founder and Executive Director of Skateistan

-The container classroom is the center piece to harbor new tools, technologies and a welcoming environment.
-The schooling area has space for 10- 15 kids, and includes pegboards, storage boxes, lockers and shelving that are quick to build and mount on the walls via a French cleat system.
+The container classroom is the centerpiece to harbor new tools, technologies, and a welcoming environment.
+The schooling area has space for 10- 15 kids and includes pegboards, storage boxes, and lockers.
+The shelving is quick to build and mount on the walls via a French cleat system.
 The space is well insulated from outside noise and fully adjustable via folding furniture to suit any classroom activity.
-New digital tools include a large touchscreen whiteboard with camera, and a Mobile Audio-Visual unit for outdoor conferencing.
+New digital tools include a large touchscreen whiteboard with a camera and a Mobile Audio-Visual unit for outdoor conferencing.
 Both allow for digital schooling to further connect kids to educators and the latest learning opportunities.

 Each venue can be easily upgraded and grow with the community.
-Additional containers can be added at any time as the system is modular, flexible and locally sourced, manufactured and assembled.
-Easy maintenance is a key feature to ensure longevity and success of the program.
+Additional containers can be added at any time as the system is modular, flexible, and locally sourced, manufactured, and assembled.
+Easy maintenance is a key feature to ensure the longevity and success of the program.
 Therefore, all interior and exterior components are built with minimum resources and reuse scenarios in mind.
 Worn out interior can be replaced, while the durable container and installations are built to last.

 Skateistan in a Box is designed to be a focal point of any developing community.
-And can be a preliminary stage for a full fledge school.
+And can be a preliminary stage for a full-fledged school.
 Skateistan in a Box aims to provide resources and a safe space for all to learn and grow.
-The community is encouraged to take ownership of the venue and utilize the space for not only day time schooling but also night time activities.
+They encourage the community to take ownership of the venue and utilize the space for daytime schooling and nighttime activities.
 This opens up the potential of evening vocational training, markets, and cultural events – further solidifying the venue as one that enriches the entire community.

 - Excellent allocation of resources at minimal space